kelu124/echomods/include/JOH/joh_article.md

 * Licence: TAPR Open hardware license under which the documentation and files are licensed
 * Publisher: Luc JONVEAUX
 * Date published: 31/10/16
-* Modifiable design files (if different from above)

 # (5) Discussion